|Years in operation||1986 – 2013|

 All units were retired by 2003, at the end of their extended 17-year statutory lifespan plus a 2-year extension.

-A Leyland Olympian 2 axle (SBS7196Z) was converted into a gym/playground bus for children known as Bobbie the Gymbus and was re-registered as YL8508R.
-After a short stint on the roads, the bus now sits on static display in Pat’s Schoolhouse (Jubilee Park) kindergarten.
+A Leyland Olympian 2 axle (formerly registered SBS7196Z) was converted into a gym/playground bus for children known as Bobbie the Gymbus, bearing the registration plate YL8508R.
+The bus was relegated to static display in Pat’s Schoolhouse (Jubilee Park) kindergarten.
 Despite the interior modifications, the exterior remains near intact.

 Another Leyland Olympian 2 axle sits outside the National Youth Council along Grange Road.
-Dubbed the ‘Qbuzz’, it is converted into an office.
+Dubbed the ‘Qbuzz’, it was converted into an office.